 \section{Introduction}

-The recent developments of AI, specifically in neural network-based computer vision techniques, have enabled the possibility of automatic intelligent diagnostic tools based on medical images to perform human-level performance\cite{Shen2017}.
-Such techniques require a large amount of data.
-However, such systems are mostly used to diagnose frequently occurring diseases, which limits its effectiveness.
-Commonly medical imaging datasets will contain a significantly lower number of samples of rare diseases compared to samples of common ones.
-This class imbalance causes the neural network models to become biased and perform poorly on the minority classes, barring their use as assistive technologies to a human specialist \cite{Lei2020}.
+The recent developments of AI, specifically in neural network-based computer vision techniques, have enabled the possibility of creating automatic intelligent diagnostic tools based on medical images to achieve human-level performance \cite{Shen2017}.
+Medical image analysis has shown considerable potential when using supervised learning, where complex neural network models are trained on large volumes of labeled data \cite{Marleen2016}.
+However, such systems are mostly trained on images of frequently occurring diseases, which limits their effectiveness.
+It is common for medical imaging datasets to contain a significantly lower number of samples of rare diseases than samples of common ones.
+This class imbalance causes the neural network models to become biased and perform poorly on the minority classes, barring their use as assistive technologies to human specialists \cite{Fotouhi2019}.
 This study aims to address this class imbalance challenge.